PermutaTriangle/Tilings/README.rst

-The ``tilings`` Python library contains code for working with gridded permutations and tilings, and in particular the ``TileScope`` algorithm which can be used to enumerate permutation classes.
+The ``tilings`` Python library contains code for working with gridded permutations and tilings, and in particular the ``TileScope`` algorithm, which can be used to enumerate permutation classes.

 If you are primarily interested in enumerating permutation classes, then you